Back up Your Burning Activities with a Permit

 4 & 5

-Please note that Fire Permits will not be issued for existing fires or ground fires; therefore, any existing fires must be extinguished immediately.
-Also, a Fireworks Permit must be obtained prior to setting off any Fireworks within the County at any time.
+Please note that Fire Permits will not be issued for existing fires or ground fires.
+Therefore, any existing fires must be extinguished immediately.

 It is unlawful to burn without a Fire Permit and you may be fined as per the County’s Fire Bylaw.
 It is also unlawful to set off Fireworks without a Fireworks Permit and you may be fined per the County’s Fireworks Bylaw.